Sylvfo/Philo/README.md

 This is where the algorithm gets interesting — good design is everything.

 Ahah, teaching these philosophers to clean their own fork make the programm way way more performing.
 And what happen is they don't do it?
-A Data Race incident will occure...
+A Data Race incident can occure...
 And the programm will crash.

 Thank Gods, the Nordic mythology provide us the godess Hel who will check if they behave well.

 Evaluation reviews

 *Belle demonstration avec beaucoup d'explications, a pu repondre sans soucis a toutes mes questions :) Jolie metaphore pour l'ordre de priorites des fourchettes dans le cas ou les philos sont en nombre impaire.
 Bonne suite a toi ! :D*
 MW